GGEC19: Global Gender Economics Conference 2019 RMIT University Melbourne, Australia, October 23-24, 2019 |

 - Gender and reporting (for example through quadruple bottom line)

-- Gender and organisations,
+- Gender and organizations,

 - Gender and current global trends and economic impacts: of nationalism, the rise of conservatism and masculinities- attacks on free press, fake news, reduced women’s access to reproductive and sexual health, including abortion, closed or defund childcare, dismantling of the health care system, restricted access to the health care system, changes in the education system, segregation of women and men in social systems